ethereum-optimism/optimism-tutorial/hardhat/README.md

    .exit
    ```

-### Migrate the Sample App to Optimstic Ethereum
+### Migrate the Sample App to Optimistic Ethereum

-Now that we have a running Optimstic Ethereum server, and a dapp to run on it, we can run on Optimstic Ethereum.
+Now that we have a running Optimistic Ethereum server, and a dapp to run on it, we can run on Optimistic Ethereum.

-1. Install the Optimstic Ethereum package in the application.
+1. Install the Optimistic Ethereum package in the application.
    ```sh
    yarn add @eth-optimism/hardhat-ovm
    ```
-2. Edit `hardhat.config.js` to use the Optimstic Ethereum package.
+2. Edit `hardhat.config.js` to use the Optimistic Ethereum package.
    ```js
    require("@nomiclabs/hardhat-waffle");
    require('@eth-optimism/hardhat-ovm')